Integrate LDAP User Management with Oracle Linux Automation Manager

 Introduction

 Oracle Linux Automation Manager allows administrators to integrate LDAP for user management alongside the existing internal RBAC (role-based access control) source.
-Once configured, users logging in with an LDAP account automatically generate an Oracle Linux Automation Manager account that assigns to an organization as a standard user or administrator.
+Once configured, users logging in with an LDAP account automatically generate an Oracle Linux Automation Manager account and get assigned to a standard user or administrator organization.

 Objectives